flyway/flywaydb.org/documentation/concepts/callbacks.md

 **More info:** [Java-based Callbacks](/documentation/usage/api/hooks#callsbacks)

+## Script Callbacks
+{% include teams.html %}

+Much like SQL callbacks, Flyway also supports the execution of callbacks written in a scripting language.
+The supported file extensions are the same as those supported by [script migrations](/documentation/concepts/migrations#script-migrations).
+For example, you could have a `beforeRepair__vacuum.ps1` callback.
+Script callbacks give you much more flexibility and power during the migration lifecycle.
+Some of the things you can achieve are:

+- Call external tools between migrations
+- Dynamically create migrations!

 ## Callback ordering

 When multiple callbacks for the same event are found, they are executed in the alphabetical order.